lHubertl/realm-vs-sqlite/README.md

 >*"No matter which of the two you choose, remember that the project’s success depends on the team that implements it."*

 Contact our professionals at [JetSoftPro](http://www.jetsoftpro.com/) to achieve great results together.

+*Created by Valerii Sovytskyi, Xamarin Developer*